Meet the Stay Kind board who are dedicated to our vision.

 Company Secretary & COO

 Natalie Zelinsky is both the Chief Operating Officer and Company Secretary for Stay Kind.
-She is responsible for the daily operation of the Foundation and also oversees Stay Kind compliance with its statutory and regulatory obligations.
-Natalie plays an integral role in the development and execution of strategic activities and also provides executive support to the volunteer CEO, supporting Stay Kind in its key relationships, the provision of programs and services, and management of specific projects that contribute to the strategic growth and impact of the Foundation.
-As Company Secretary Natalie also provides a range of support to the Stay Kind board.
+She is responsible for the all aspects of the daily operation of the Foundation and its programs.
+She also oversees Stay Kind compliance with its statutory and regulatory obligations.
+Natalie plays an integral role in the development and execution of strategic activities and also provides executive operational oversight in support of the voluntary CEO.
+Natalie is also actively engaged Stay Kind key relationships, the provision of programs and services, and management of specific projects that contribute to the strategic growth and impact of the Foundation.
+As Company Secretary Natalie provides a range of support to the Stay Kind board.